CSX in Pennsylvania

 - Operates and maintains nearly 2,000 miles of track*

-- Handled more than 1.8 million carloads of freight during 2012
+- Handled more than 1.9 million carloads of freight on the state’s rail network

-- In 2012, CSX invested nearly $48 million in its Pennsylvania network.
-In addition, the company invested more than $864 million in freight cars and other rolling assets to serve customers through its rail system.
+- In 2013, CSX invested more than $81 million in its Pennsylvania network.
+In addition, the company invested more than $578 million in freight cars and other rolling assets to serve customers through its rail system.

 - CSX carries a variety of commodities important to our economy and way of life, including consumer products, automobiles, food and agriculture products, coal and chemicals.
-Products shipped in Pennsylvania include containerized consumer goods, coal and passenger vehicles.
+Major commodities produced or consumed within the state include containerized consumer goods, coal, petroleum products, light trucks and aggregates.

 CSX Facilities in Pennsylvania